russellgordon/ics3u-s2-2023-24/src/site/notes/Thread 2/Day 6.md

 #### Agenda

 1. Task: [[Tasks/Trading Cards\|Trading Cards]]
-	- Carefully review the expecatations for this task.
+	- Carefully review the expectations for this task.
 	- Don't fall in to [[Tasks/Trading Cards#Progress and due date\|the trap]]...
 ###### For Evening Study and The Weekend
 - [ ] Make significant progress on your [[Tasks/Trading Cards\|Trading Cards]] task, sharing progress on Notion.